Working with Tasks¶

 A task has the following information:

-• Description: a note to explain the task in more detail.
+Description: a note to describe the task in more detail.

-• Schedule: the conditions that indicate when to work on the task.
+Work Schedule: the conditions that determine when to work on that task.

 Only the project and the title are required fields.
 The other fields are optional and can be left blank or take a default value.
 Depenging on the information you enter, the task will treated different, be shown on the different TaskQuark pads, and synchronized with external tools.